Login UI: Components

 - In Button Content > Text, enter Continue and select tr to mark the text translatable.

-- Select the second PushButton instance, and change its ID to createAccount and text label to Create Account.
+- Select the second PushButton and change its ID to createAccount and text label to Create Account.
 Again, mark the text translatable.

 The first iteration of your UI is now ready and should now look something like this in the 2D view and Live Preview: